“He doesn’t see an issue w/ you Working Yourself to Premature Death & Depression because HIS MOTHER DID & he idolizes her…🖤“

 We have literally created a pseudo-culture that celebrates the suffering of our women.
 We have convinced many of our women that their strength lies in their ability and willingness to suffer in silence.
 Black women have the highest rate of untreated depression in the U.S. While they are more likely to report their depression than Black men, they will not seek treatment.
 It is as if they feel that going through it on their own is to be praised and to get treatment makes them weak.

-This dynamic force permeates into other areas and orifices of the existence for Black women including their relationship with the healthcare industry.
+This dynamic force permeates into other areas and orifices of the existence of Black women including their relationship with the healthcare industry.
 For so long, Black women have suffered in silence that when they complain now, they are not taken seriously — leading to an elevated mortality rate during birth.
 Black Mothers giving birth die at a rate three times that of White women, which is totally unacceptable in the most industrialized and technology-driven nation on the planet.

 This short treatise is not meant to marginalize the plight of Black men.
 On the contrary — I am attempting to convey a cyclical reality that impacts males and females and hamstrings the Black collective.
 We are a race of people who have mastered the art of ignoring the elephant in the room.
-We do it with Adverse Childhood Experiences (ACE’s), including incest, childhood molestation, rape, domestic violence, alcoholism, divorce, domestic violence and more.
+We do it with Adverse Childhood Experiences (ACE’s), including incest, childhood molestation, rape, domestic violence, alcoholism, divorce, and more.

 Ignoring the dysfunctional relationships between mother and son where the mother is either overworking herself into an early grave, and normalizing the behavior, or she has tagged the son with adult male roles and titles like King, man-of-the-house, and even boyfriend, has created an entire generation of Black males who don’t know how to be men.
+And,being a man begins with protecting and covering our women.

 It is not reasonable to believe that we can navigate through life without pain, discomfort, frustration, delay, and other challenges when we are a targeted race of people.
 What should be reasonable is the development of the knowledge that we have a better chance of overcoming our obstacles as a unit.
 Black men, love your women back to life.
 Black women, be his peace because that may be the only peace he experiences in a world that literally hates him.